 According to Rule 14A.90 of the Hong Kong Listing Rules, the Loan Service under the New Financial Services Agreement constitutes financial assistance to the Group, which as the Directors consider is on normal commercial terms and not secured by the assets of the Group, is fully exempt from the reporting, announcement and independent Shareholders' approval requirements under Chapter 14A of the Hong Kong Listing Rules.
-In addition, given that all the applicable percentage ratios (as defined under Rule 14.07 of the Hong Kong Listing Rules) in respect of each of the settlement service and other financial services under the New Financial Services Agreement does not exceed 0.1%, such settlement service and other financial services are fully exempt from the reporting, announcement and Independent Shareholders' approval requirements under Chapter 14A of the Hong Kong Listing Rules.
+In addition, given that all the applicable percentage ratios (as defined under Rule 14.07 of the Hong Kong Listing Rules) in respect of each of the settlement service and other financial services under the New Financial Services Agreement does not exceed 0.1%, such settlement service and other financial services are fully exempt from the reporting, announcement and Independent Shareholders' approval requirements under Chapter 14A of the Hong Kong Listing Rules pursuant to Rule 14A.76(1)(a) of the Hong Kong Listing Rules.